 Nokia, Blackberry, TWA, Kodak, Olivetti, Enron, Blockbuster, Delta Airlines, Swiss Air, Arthur Andersen, General Motors, Chrysler, Lehman Brothers, Worldcom…and many other world known companies went busted …one of the main reasons for their failure is because they failed to become ambidextrous

-The most accepted definition of organisational ambidexterity is a balance between explorations and exploitation; organisations capable of exploiting their existing competencies while simultaneously exploring new opportunities.
+The most accepted definition of organisational ambidexterity is a balance between exploration and exploitation; organisations capable of exploiting their existing competencies while simultaneously exploring new opportunities.

 James March refers to this as the exploration of new possibilities and the exploitation of old certainties.
 Exploitation includes such things as refinement, choice, production, efficiency, selection, implementation and execution.
 While exploration encompasses knowledge creation and analysis of emerging and future opportunities.